 The P2PP Tool (version 3)

-P2PP development continues.
-Motivated by specific requirements that were set by the ESO Public Survey programmes with Survey Telescopes, VST and VISTA, on Paranal, the new P2PP version 3 (P2PP3) has been developed.
+Motivated by specific requirements that were set by the ESO Public Survey programmes with Survey Telescopes, VST and VISTA, on Paranal, the P2PP version 3 (P2PP3) has been developed in 2009.
 Many of these new functionalities and enhancements of P2PP3 are useful also for all Service Mode users of ESO telescopes, including those conducting short programmes.
-Therefore ESO has started to extend the use of the new P2PP3 also for "normal" programmes on the VLT and other telescopes in the future.
-Since Period 90 P2PP3 has to be used for preparation of observations of all instruments on the VLT, VLTI, VST or VISTA.
+Therefore ESO has extended the use of the P2PP3 also for observing programmes on the VLT and VLTI.
+Since Period 90 P2PP3 has been used for preparation of observations of all instruments on the VLT, VLTI, VST or VISTA.

-- P2PP now requires Java 1.7 to run — see more details on our download page.
+- As for the previous version P2PP requires Java 1.7 to run, but will also run with Java 1.8 — see more details on our download page.

-IMPORTANT: unfortunately the format of the internal data cache of this version is not compatible with previous releases of the tool.
-In case you want to transfer OBs of your local cache that you have previously prepared, you cannot simply copy the "cache" subdirectory to the new installation.
-To retrieve the OBs in P2PP 3.4.0 use the export/import commands.
+IMPORTANT: the format of the internal data cache of this version is compatible with P2PP 3.4.1 and 3.4.2, but not with earlier releases of the tool.
+In case you want to transfer OBs of your local cache that you have prepared with P2PP 3.4.1 or 3.4.2 you can simply copy the contents of the "p2pp-3.4.x/cache" subdirectory to the new 3.4.3 installation.
+To retrieve the OBs from P2PP 3.4.0 or an earlier version, you'll need to use the export/import commands.

 User Manual and Related Documents